Get Your Employment Arbitration Case Packet — File in Godwin Without a Lawyer

 - Local legal practitioners specializing in employment law

-- Community-based mediators familiar with regional dynamics
+- Community-based mediators familiar at a local employer

 - Arbitration institutions accredited by the North Carolina Dispute Resolution Commission